rti/gbnc/README.md

 docker build . -t gbnc
 docker run -p 8000:8000 --rm -it gbnc
 ```
-Now you can point your browser to http://localhost:8000/ and use the frontend.
+Then you can point your browser to http://localhost:8000/ and use the frontend.

 ### Runpod.io